Religious School Highlights

 • We will continue to work in the classroom with our PHD textbooks.
 Please remind your child to practice at home for 3-5 minutes, 2-3 times a week, and sign their reading log.

-• Kitah Dalet will learn Torah geography, as well as the names and synopses of the Five Books of Moses.
-We will also make connections to the Torah.
+• Torah Stories: Kitah Dalet reinforced their Torah geography, as well as the names and synopses of the Five Books of Moses, better known as the Torah.
+We continue to make connections to the Torah, We compared ourselves to and connected with Biblical characters from Exodus/Shemot.
+We also connected our text readings to the holiday of Passover.

 Kitah Hey (5th Grade):